authelia/doks/content/en/configuration/first-factor/introduction.md

 There are two ways to store the users along with their password:

-* LDAP: users are stored in remote servers like OpenLDAP, OpenAM or Microsoft Active Directory.
+* [LDAP](ldap.md): users are stored in remote servers like OpenLDAP, OpenDJ, OpenAM, FreeIPA, or Microsoft Active Directory.
-* File: users are stored in YAML file with a hashed version of their password.
+* [File](file.md): users are stored in YAML file with a hashed version of their password.

 ## Configuration